 Another prerequisite is a visit to the Antiga Confeitaria de Belém along the same road for a taste of the much-celebrated custard tarts known locally as pastéis de Belém, washed down by a glass of the rich, fruity muscatel produced close by on the south side of the river.
 Before leaving, why not order a box to take away with you for a delicious snack back at the hotel.

-There’s much more to see in Belém if you have the time, such as the extraordinary Electricity Museum housed in the old Central Tejo Power Station, one of the city’s most striking architectural landmarks, while a guided tour of the pink-coloured Belém Palace and its museum provides a revealing insight into the working life of the Portuguese President.
+There’s much more to see in Belém (indicated on the Google map below) if you have the time, such as the extraordinary Electricity Museum (now part of MAAT, the city’s museum of art, architecture and technology) housed in the old Central Tejo Power Station, one of the city’s most striking architectural landmarks, while a guided tour of the pink-coloured Belém Palace and its museum provides a revealing insight into the working life of the Portuguese President.